 According to OSHA, it’s up to employers to ensure workers have received the comprehensive training they need to operate the controls of the aerial lift, perform equipment inspections, assess the environment, and perform tasks without danger, like cribbing.
 Aerial lift certification training should teach workers involved with construction cribbing, the safest ways to work with cribbing on an aerial lift or scissor lift, and how to keep the structure sturdy, the lift balanced, and workers out of danger.

 Proper construction cribbing falls right in line with proper aerial lift safety.
-And for the best aerial work platform safety training, only one provider gives you OSHA-compliant instruction, flexible course scheduling and ultra-affordable value: Aerial Lift Certification.
+And for the best aerial work platform safety training, only one provider gives you OSHA-compliant instruction, flexible course scheduling, and affordable value: Aerial Lift Certification.
 With the most up-to-date content available anywhere, our training sessions ensure your workforce is compliant with local and federal aerial lift regulations.

 In only about one hour from any device with an internet connection, workers can complete the aerial lift and scissor lift training and print their operator card to begin work on construction sites and other work environments.
-The online course from ALC teaches operators everything they need to know to operate aerial work platforms safely, and perform tasks like construction cribbing while staying safe and preventing accidents.
+The online course from ALC teaches operators everything they need to know to operate aerial work platforms safely and perform tasks like wood cribbing construction while staying safe and preventing accidents.

 Skip the travel to an offsite facility for top quality training, and train your workers in-house with the top notch, OSHA-compliant courses from AerialliftCertification.com.
 For more information about ALC, visit our contact page or call our aerial lift safety consultants at (888) 278-8896.